htlin222/yanki-mcp-server/README.md

     - `answers` (array): Array of objects with `cardId` (number) and `ease` (number) fields

 - **add_card**
-  - Creates a new card in the Default Anki deck
+  - Creates a new card in a date-structured deck (format: `DECK::YYYY::MM::DD`)
   - Inputs:
     - `front` (string): Front of card
     - `back` (string): Back of card